Skin Cancer is preventable!

-- One in every three cancers diagnosed worldwide is a skin cancer, 80-90% of which are caused by ultraviolet (UV) radiation.
+- One in every three cancers diagnosed worldwide is skin cancer.
+80-90% of cases are caused by ultraviolet (UV) radiation.

-- Over 80,000 cases of skin cancer are diagnosed in Canada each year, more than 5,000 of which are melanoma, the mostly deadly form of skin cancer.
+- Over 80,000 cases of skin cancer are diagnosed in Canada each year.
+More than 5,000 of these are melanoma, the deadliest form of skin cancer.

-- Canadians born in the 1990s have two to three times higher lifetime risk of getting skin cancer (1 in 6) than those born in the 1960s (1 in 20).
+- Canadians born in the 1990s have 2-3 times higher risk of getting skin cancer in their lifetimes (1 in 6 people) than those born in the 1960s (1 in 20).

-Skin cancer is caused by overexposure of the skin to UV radiation.
+Skin cancer is caused by overexposure to UV radiation.
 The most common sources of UV radiation on the skin are the sun and artificial tanning beds.
 Though skin cancer is preventable and most often treatable, it remains the most common form of cancer.

 Three Types of Skin Cancer

-- Actinic keratosis (AK), also known as solar keratosis, is a skin condition caused by exposure to ultraviolet radiation (i.e. sunlight).
-Some experts believe that AK is the earliest form of SCC.
+- Actinic keratosis (AK), also known as solar keratosis, is a skin condition caused by exposure to ultraviolet radiation (sunlight).
+Some experts believe that AK is the earliest form of squamous cell carcinoma (SCC).

 - Basal cell Carcinoma (BCC) is the most common form and accounts for 90% of all skin cancers.
 It starts in the basal cells at the bottom of the epidermis (outer skin layer) and is caused by long-term exposure to sunlight.
 It is the most easily treated.

 - Squamous cell carcinoma (SCC) is the second most common type.
-It starts in the epidermis, eventually penetrating the underlying tissue if not treated.
-It is easily treated when found early, but in a small percentage of cases, this cancer spreads (metastasizes) to other parts of the body.
+It starts in the epidermis, and, if left untreated, eventually penetrates the underlying tissue.
+It is easily treated when detected early, but, this cancer can spread (metastasize) to other parts of the body.

 - Malignant melanoma is the most serious type of skin cancer and is responsible for the most deaths.
 However, it can be cured if it is diagnosed and removed early.
-Melanoma can develop from a pre-existing mole that appeared normal but changes, or as an irregular appearing new spot.
+Melanoma can develop from a pre-existing mole that appears normal but then changes, or as a new irregular-looking spot on the skin.

 Other Skin Cancer Facts

-- Melanoma is the third most common form of cancer in Canadian women between the ages of 15‐29.
+- Melanoma is the third most common form of cancer in Canadian women ages 15‐29.

-- In 2012, 5,800 Canadians are expected to be diagnosed with melanoma and about 970 will die from the disease.
+- In 2012, 5,800 Canadians were expected to be diagnosed with melanoma and about 970 would die from the disease.

 - The estimated cost of all skin cancers in Canada in 2004 was: